Lenovo: Etymology

 For the first 20 years of its existence, the company's English name was "Legend".
 In 2002, Yang Yuanqing decided to abandon the Legend English name to expand beyond the Chinese home market.
 "Legend" was already in use worldwide by many businesses, making it impossible to register in many jurisdictions outside China.
 In April 2003, the company publicly announced its new English name, "Lenovo", with an advertising campaign including huge billboards and primetime television ads.
-Lenovo spent 18 million RMB on an eight-week television advertising campaign.
+Lenovo spent 18 million CNY on an eight-week television advertising campaign.
 The billboards showed the Lenovo logo against blue sky with a slogan that read, "Transcendence depends on how you think."
-By the end of 2003, Lenovo had spent a total of 200 million RMB on rebranding.
+By the end of 2003, Lenovo had spent a total of 200 million CNY on rebranding.

 History

 1984–1993: Founding and early history

 Lenovo was founded in Beijing on 1 November 1984 as Legend by a team of engineers led by Liu Chuanzhi and Danny Lui.
 Initially specializing in televisions, the company migrated towards manufacturing and marketing computers.

 In 1984, Lenovo was founded in Beijing by a team of eleven engineers from the Institute of Computing Technology of the Chinese Academy of Sciences (CAS), led by Liu Chuanzhi.

 Liu Chuanzhi and his group of ten experienced engineers, teaming up with Danny Lui, officially founded Lenovo in Beijing on 1 November 1984, with 200,000 yuan.
 The Chinese government approved Lenovo's incorporation on the same day.
 Jia Xufu (贾续福), one of the founders of Lenovo, indicated that the first meeting in preparation for starting the company was held on 17 October the same year.
 Eleven people, the entirety of the initial staff, attended.
 Each of the founders was a member of the Institute of Computing Technology of the Chinese Academy of Sciences (CAS).
 The 200,000 yuan used as start-up capital was approved by Zeng Maochao (曾茂朝).
 The name for the company agreed upon at this meeting was the Chinese Academy of Sciences Computer Technology Research Institute New Technology Development Company.

 The organizational structure of the company was established in 1985 after the Chinese New Year.
 It included technology, engineering, administrative, and office departments.
 The group first attempted to import televisions but failed.
 It rebuilt itself as a company doing quality checks on computers.
 It also tried and failed to market a digital watch.